 Molecular interaction studies by SPR

-Sample quality control (MS, sequencing, NMR, EM)
+Sample quality control (MS, sequencing, NMR, EM, AUC)

 in cristallo spectroscopy studies (Cryobench)